aidanmorgan/buckwild/design/protocol/03-packet-architecture.md

 Month Boundary Transition (Session Packets):
 1. One hour before month end: Begin transition preparation
-2. Force full HMAC for all packets during transition window
+2. Force HMAC_STRONG for all packets during transition window
 3. Accept timestamps from both old and new month epochs
 4. Log transition and notify active sessions
 5. Reset timestamp epoch to new month start